thaddavis/crewai_and_agentops_script/video_script/2/1_intro_to_part2.md

 # SECOND APPROACH

-Now let's build a crew of agents using CrewAI using the officially recommended approach
+Now let's build a crew of agents with CrewAI using their officially recommended approach

-aka let's use the CrewAI command line interface...
+aka let's use the CrewAI command line interface (CLI)...

-After we set up our crew of agents using the CrewAI CLI, we'll layer on AgentOps for monitoring and observing all the activity associated with them
+After we set up our crew of agents using the CrewAI CLI, we'll layer on AgentOps for observing all the activity associated with them

 https://docs.crewai.com/getting-started/Start-a-New-CrewAI-Project-Template-Method/#creating-a-new-project